 So it’s not bad but it is less than the rate with fresh.
 We also don’t get as many embryos from frozen eggs as we do with fresh eggs, it’s more variable because the egg were frozen and thawed they are more vulnerable that way.
 So couples who seek frozen eggs should really work with a clinic that has treated the donor and a clinic where the embryologist themselves have frozen the egg.
 And with the recent advent of donor egg banks or egg banks that offer donor eggs I caution patients to be careful with that because freezing the egg and caring for the donor somewhere else and then shipping them to a clinic or lab that never worked with these eggs really leads to lower pregnancy rates.
 And so in seeking frozen eggs which are good option a couple should seek centers where the donor has her care and where the eggs are frozen by the same embryologist who is going to be thawing the eggs for best success rates.

-The following is a general guideline for egg donation.
-The steps are grouped into the three main phases of the IVF process, with additional notes specific to the donor and the intended mother.
+The following is a general guideline for egg donation, with additional notes specific to the donor and the intended mother.
 Details may vary based on the needs of both the egg donor and the intended mother.
+The intended parent/s collaborate with Santa Monica Fertility Egg Donation Coordinator to select and retain a suitable donor.
+Please feel free to browse our in-house Egg Donor Bank.
+Most egg donors we work with are already medically and psychologically screened and many have successfully donated eggs before.

 Recipient: Begins oral estrogen therapy.